elfredpagan/site/elfredpagan.com/content/blog/apns_elixir.md

 ### Immutability

-I've worked with immutable model layers before, but that is the only option in elixir.
+I've worked with immutable model layers before, but that is the only option in Elixir.
 Having to reassign to a variable can get a bit cumbersome sometimes, but I do think it's worth it.
 I think if Elixir forces single assignment like Erlang, this would get tedious.
 The `|>` operator does help with cutting intermediate assigns while you transform your data set.

 ## Aside: Push Notifications through HTTP/2

-As mentioned above.
 I also implemented an HTTP/2 version of APNS.
 For this I used [Gun](https://github.com/ninenines/gun) as an HTTP/2 client and [Joken](https://github.com/bryanjos/joken) to generate JSON Web Tokens.
 The sad thing is that I had to use the git version of Gun, which requires newer versions of cowlib and ranch.
 This conflicts with